tascarino/Lights_Path/devlog.md

 ### 2024-09-24 - 2 hr 50 min: Created Repo
 * Figured out how to create a repo
-* Ran into a couple of "side quests" while doing so, including making an SSN
+* Ran into a couple of "side quests" while doing so, including meeding to make an SSN
+* Uploaded base project onto itch.io